arun-krishnaraj/oldsite.github.io/_pages/about.md

 ---

 My name's Arun, and I'm a rising Senior at UT Austin studying Computational Biology, Math, and Finance (this combo is admittedly quite odd, and is further explored [here](https://arun-krishnaraj.github.io/Odd-Choices/)).
-After my time at UT, I plan on pursuing a graduate degree in Biology/Math (ie: computational Biology or a related degree).
+After my time at UT, I plan on pursuing a graduate degree and career in Computational Biology/Bioinformatics.
+This site serves a few important purposes:

 The original intent of this site was to further my own learning.
-I'm a firm believer that the easiest way to verify your own knowledge on a subject is to teach it to others.
-Lapses in understanding or clarity are spotted remarkably quick by the uninitiated (the student seems to also educate the teacher).
+I'm a firm believer that the easiest way to verify your own knowledge on a subject is to teach it to others; if you fully know a topic, then you should be able to clearly articulate that to a novice.
 Obviously I don't have an audience of students willing to learn every topic I find remotely interesting, so I made do by creating the perception of an audience.
 Thanks to the Internet, this site exposes my knowledge to the world (at least potentially), and I find myself exploring topics with a much finer comb.

-I quickly found that an additional use of this site is as a sort of repository for things I find interesting (a blog).
-I find that by crystallizing these things in words, I'm able to later reflect on them.
+I quickly found that an additional use of this site is as a sort of repository for things I find interesting (essentially a blog).
+By crystallizing these things in words, I'm able to later reflect and build on them.
 So I use this site as a way to save snapshots of my stream of conscious, hopefully for my later use or simply mild amusement of my perceived audience.

-The last use of the site is straightforward: this site serves as a way to showcase my work, including academic writings, research projects, and other analysis (a digital CV if you will).
+The last use of the site is more straightforward: this site serves as a way to showcase my work, including academic writings, research projects, and other analysis (a digital CV or portfolio if you will).

 ### Personal
 In my free time I can usually be found in a coffee shop, at my desk, or outside.
 I'm quite fond of coffee and tea, but less so of their often tortuous treatment; not to slight those who enjoy meticulousness, but I prefer a mug of diner-style black coffee.
 I'm a big fan of video games of all types, and enjoy playing or watching other people play them.
 I also spend a good bit of time reading and building model kits.
 I enjoy anything that gets me outdoors, including running, hiking, and camping.